William Rush (sculptor)

 William Rush (July 4, 1756 – January 17, 1833) was a U.S. neoclassical sculptor from Philadelphia, Pennsylvania.
 He is considered the first major American sculptor.

+Early life and education

 Rush was born in Philadelphia, the fourth child of Joseph Rush, a ship's carpenter, and first wife, Rebecca Lincoln.
 As a teenager, he apprenticed three years with woodcarver Edward Cutbush, and soon surpassed his master in the art of carving of ships' figureheads in wood.

+Career

+Revolutionary War

-He saw military service during the American Revolution, as an officer in the militia.
-He opened his own wood carving business, and was in great demand when the U.S. Navy began building ships on Philadelphia.
+Rush saw military service during the Revolutionary War as an officer in a patriot militia.
+He opened his own wood carving business, and was in great demand when the U.S. Navy began building ships in Philadelphia.
 Later in life, he took up sculpture.
-Rush was one of the founders of the Pennsylvania Academy of the Fine Arts and taught sculpture there.
+Rush was one of the founders of the Pennsylvania Academy of the Fine Arts in Philadelphia, and taught sculpture there.
 He was also active in local politics, serving on the Philadelphia City Council for two decades.
-Rush died in Philadelphia in 1833, and is buried at The Woodlands (Philadelphia).

-United States Navy
+Sculpture

 Rush carved figureheads for four of the original six frigates of the United States Navy: USS United States (Genius of the United States, 1796, whereabouts unknown), USS Constellation (Nature, 1797, whereabouts unknown), USS Chesapeake (Revolution, 1799, whereabouts unknown), and USS Congress (Goddess of Wisdom, 1799, whereabouts unknown).
 He designed the figurehead for a fifth original frigate, USS Constitution (Hercules, 1796, carved by John Skillin, whereabouts unknown, replaced by a figurehead of Andrew Jackson 1848), and may have designed that for the sixth, USS President (George Washington, 1800, carved by Rush's former apprentice Daniel N. Train, whereabouts unknown).

 He also carved figureheads for the U.S. Navy frigates USS John Adams (John Adams, 1799, whereabouts unknown), USS Philadelphia (Hercules, 1799, burned 1804), and USS Potomac (Captain John Smith, 1822, whereabouts unknown).
 And he carved figureheads for the gun-ships USS Franklin (Benjamin Franklin, 1815, U.S. Naval Academy Museum), USS Columbus (Christopher Columbus, 1819, whereabouts unknown), USS North Carolina (Sir Walter Raleigh, 1820, whereabouts unknown), and USS Pennsylvania (Hercules, 1824–37, attributed to Rush or his son John, whereabouts unknown).